tclards/SlidingBlocksPuzzle/Release/ReadMe.txt

 Horizontal Block	(-) : Moves side to side
 Vertical Block		(|) : Moves up and down
-Countdown Block		(5) : Moves in all directions, but only moves the number of times displayed on its face Win Tile		(o) : Cover these with Blocks!
+Countdown Block		(5) : Moves in all directions, but only moves the number of times displayed on its face Win Tile		(o) : Cover these with Blocks to beat each level!
+The Player Block counts, too.
-Wall Block		(#) : Solid Wall Blocks that cannot be moved
+Wall Block		(#) : Solid Wall Blocks that cannot be moved Door Block		(#) : Solid Blocks that black can be opened and passed through by Players and Blocks Door Switch		(o) : Cover these with Blocks to open doors!
+Teleport Block		(G) : Teleports Player between themselves.
+Does not allow Blocks!

 =======================================
 		Cheats